NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dragon's Rage Breath.md

 * * *

-You breathe deeply and exhale powerful energy in a @Template\[cone|distance:30\], dealing 1d6 damage to each creature in the area with a Reflex check save against your class DC.
+You breathe deeply and exhale powerful energy in a 30-foot cone, dealing 1d6 damage to each creature in the area with a Reflex check save against your class DC.
 The damage type matches your instinct's dragon breath, and this action gains the trait of your dragon instinct's tradition.

 *Source: Pathfinder Player Core 2*
 *ORC*